 Indeed, these groups “want the naive to be influenced by volumes in good-looking markets,” the nonfungible report notes.

-However, it is best to do a preliminary study to identify the NFT projects that are in danger of disappearing overnight and those who really want to develop a project in the medium or long term.
+However, it is best to do a preliminary study to identify the NFT projects that are in danger of disappearing overnight and those who want to develop a project in the medium or long term.

-It would also be a bad indication if armies of bots are observed invading Discord servers and other platforms to send spam or spread fear, uncertainty, and doubt or FUD of English, Fear, Uncertainty, and Doubt.
+It would also be a false indication if armies of bots are observed invading Discord servers and other platforms to send spam or spread fear, uncertainty, and doubt or FUD of English, Fear, Uncertainty, and Doubt.

 “Therefore, it is important to understand that buying NFT whose sole function is to serve as a collectible will confer a sense of belonging to a group or community, but there is absolutely no guarantee of recovering the money spent.”Non Fungible blog report.